pulp/pulpproject.org/pulp-workflow-overview.md

 This is the workflow illustrated in this example:

 1. Pulp is configured to have three separate repositories: _Dev_, _Test_, and _Prod_.
+_Dev_ is the only repository that talks to the external world.
-2. A package is built and uploaded into the _Dev_ repository.
+2. A package is built and uploaded into the _Test_ repository.
-3. Packages in the _Dev_ repository are then tested, for example, using integration tests.
+3. Packages in the _Test_ repository are then tested, for example, using integration tests.
-There might be some back and forth, which creates different repository versions.
+There might be some back and forth, QE passes/fails certain tests, which creates different repository versions.
-4. When all tests have passed, the packages are promoted* to the _Test_ repository.
+4. When all tests have passed, the packages are promoted* to the _Stage_ repository.
-5. Quality engineering (QE) syncs packages from the _Test_ repository.
-QE passes/fails certain tests.
+5. Further testing and versioning might happen on the _Stage_ repository.
-6. Devs provide patches that they then promote* new versions to the Test Repository.
+6. The _Dev_ team provide patches that they then promote* new versions to the _Test_ Repository.
-7. When tests complete, QE promotes* the packages to the _Production_ (_Prod_) repository.
+7. When tests complete, the packages are promoted* to the _Production_ (_Prod_) repository.
-8. Members of your organization or your customers install packages from the Production repository.
+8. Members of your organization or your customers install packages from the _Production_ repository.

 **Promote**